 Please see individual program expenses eligibility for more details.

 7. What are common budget errors and weaknesses?

-- Excessive costs or a budget that appears inflated and contains expenses that are not adequately justified.
+- Excessive costs or a budget that appears inflated and contains expenses that are not adequately justified

-- Incomplete information i.e., blanks in the budget or lines left unfilled.
+- Incomplete information (i.e., blanks in the budget or lines left unfilled)

 Project Funding and Reporting

-9. Once my application has been approved by OCE, how long will it be before funds are deposited in our account?
+8. Once my application has been approved by OCE, how long will it be before funds are deposited in our account?

 Once the funding agreements are signed by all parties, funds are normally disbursed 10 business days after OCE receives the industry partner’s cash contribution or confirmation of receipt of the industry partner’s cash contribution by the Institution and banking information (where applicable) is supplied to OCE.

-10. If an industry partner remits funds to an institution for a project that has been withdrawn, can the institution use the funds for another project awaiting approval from OCE?
+9. If an industry partner remits funds to an institution for a project that has been withdrawn, can the institution use the funds for another project awaiting approval from OCE?

 Such a decision will be left to the industry partner.
 Please note that for certain programs, an industry partner’s cash contribution must be remitted directly to OCE.

 OCE remits project payments in Canadian dollars only.

-13. Does OCE track the progress of a project once it has been approved?
+11. Does OCE track the progress of a project once it has been approved?

-Some programs require multiple progress reports and a final report at project completion e.g., VIP II, Market Readiness and all multi-year programs.
-In other cases such as for VIP I, TalentEdge, SmartStart Seed Fund, only final reports are required.
+Some programs require multiple progress reports and a final report at project completion e.g., Voucher for Innovation and Productivity II (VIP II), Market Readiness and all multi-year programs.
+In other cases, such as for VIP I, TalentEdge, SmartStart Seed Fund, only final reports are required.

-14. On VIP I and TalentEdge (academic-based) applications, can the industry partner send their cash contribution directly to the institution?
+12. For Voucher for Innovation and Productivity (VIP I) and TalentEdge (academic-based) applications, can the industry partner send their cash contribution directly to the institution?

 Please note that OCE will invoice the industry partner as soon as the projects are approved and funding agreements must be strictly adhered to.

-15. How will OCE treat a situation where an industry partner has already remitted cash to the institution?
+13. How will OCE treat a situation where an industry partner has already remitted cash to the institution?

 OCE send invoices to the industry partners for their cash contribution as soon as the projects are approved.
 The industry partner is obligated to forward the cash contribution to OCE as stated on the award letter.

-17. Once the applicant has submitted the required final report, how long will it be before the holdback is released?
+14. Once the applicant has submitted the required final report, how long will it be before the holdback is released?